Where Excellence is Expected

 Leadership Opportunities Course Descriptions

-7027 | Leadership (LINK Leader): 3 credits (Variable) – grade 11, 12 – Elective – prerequisite: application only
+7027 | Leadership (LINK Leader): 5 credits – grade 11, 12 – Elective – Prerequisite: application only

-8103 | Peer Counseling Training (Juniors): variable credits – grade 11 – Elective – prerequisite: application only
+8103 | Peer Counseling Training (Juniors): variable credits – grade 11 – Elective – Prerequisite: application only

 This is the training class for senior Peer Counseling.
-Students are taught basic counseling skills; receive referral information and knowledge of crisis issues that teens and their families may encounter.
+Students are taught basic counseling skills; and receive referral information and knowledge of crisis issues that teens and their families may encounter.
 This class requires an application and an interview in the fall of junior year.
 There is a fee for this class.

-8102 | Peer Counseling (Seniors): variable credits – grade 12 – Elective –prerequisite: application only
+8102 | Peer Counseling (Seniors): variable credits – grade 12 – Elective –Prerequisite: application only

-8140 | Student Council: 10 credits – grade 9, 10, 11, 12 – Elective –prerequisite: application only
+8140 | Student Council: 10 credits – grade 9, 10, 11, 12 – Elective –Prerequisite: application only

 Student Council acts as the Fort Collins High School student government.
 Students are elected for the following school year by their respective classmates to council positions each spring (application process for freshmen).
 The purpose of the organization is to represent, coordinate, and serve the student body of FCHS.
 Student Council reviews issues impacting the high school and community, listens to student input, and provides representation when working with school administrators.
 Student Council also works to create a cohesive environment and encourage school spirit within the student body.
 Much of this is achieved through coordinating fundraisers, sporting events, clubs, and other school-sponsored functions.
 In addition to coordination, the organization serves the student body by implementing such activities and events.
-Examples of past Student Council sponsored events include Homecoming, Mr. FCHS, Purple & Gold Silent Auction, and Spread the Love Week.
+Examples of past Student Council-sponsored events include Homecoming, Mr. FCHS, Purple & Gold Silent Auction, and Spread the Love Week.
 Prospective students must understand that there is a significant time commitment outside of the normal school day.

 Return to Course Catalog